AU-ExoMars/PCOT/ARCH.md

 ## Images and regions of interest

-Images are passed as objects of class *Image* in the *pancamimages* package, rather than as raw numpy arrays.
+Images are passed as objects of class *Image* in the *pancamimages* module, rather than as raw numpy arrays.
 This is necessary to allow images to contain region of interest masks.
 To wrap a numpy image in an Image object, just call
 ```python